Configuration options

 thanks-from-email = thanks-bot@foo.org

-Name of the tree which can be used in thanks templates.
+Name of the tree to use in the thank-you templates.

 b4.email-exclude